JenDacanay/Speaker-Recognition-System/README.md

 <i> Table 3: Summary of Test Results </i>
 </p>

+#### <i> This sytem was a result of a collaborative effort throughout the whole process to create a speech recognition system through the use of digital signal processing tools, specifically, text-dependent feature extraction using Mel-Frequency Cepstrum Coefficients (MFCC), Vector Quantization (VQ), and the Linde, Buzo, and Gray (LBG) Algorithm.
+We collaborated throughout the whole process, so neither parts were done exclusively as we relied and helped each other when either of us ran into some issues.
+The project was implemented using MATLAB, where Maeia created the preliminary complete system implementation while Jennifer worked on improvements in pre-processing, plotting, Github, and final report. </i>

 ### Future Works

-Plans for future works include implementing the deep learning technique (DL) to test whether it improves the robustness of the speaker recognition system against noise, create a graphical user interface (GUI), and implement this system in Python.
+Plans for future works include implementation of the deep learning technique (DL) to test whether it will improve the robustness of the speaker recognition system against noise, creation of a graphical user interface (GUI), and system implementation in Python.

 ### Acknowledgements